nabil6391/graphview/README.md

 Directed graph drawing by simulating attraction/repulsion forces.
 For this the algorithm by Fruchterman and Reingold (`FruchtermanReingoldAlgorithm` class) was implemented.

 Useful for: Social network, Mind Map, Cluster, Graphs, Intercity Road Network,

+### Layered graph
+Algorithm from Sugiyama et al. for drawing multilayer graphs, taking advantage of the hierarchical structure of the graph (SugiyamaAlgorithm class).
+You can also set the parameters for node and level separation using the SugiyamaConfiguration.

+Useful for: Hierarchical Graph which it can have weird edges/multiple paths

 Usage
 ======